 Stays are limited to 14 days.
 To protect the area’s natural resources and to minimize impacts to private property, camping is prohibited on BLM managed lands within one mile of the recreation area.

 Much of the reservoir’s shoreline is private, but is open for public access.
 Tread Lightly! and Leave No Trace

 · Reservations are required and can be made at www.recreation.gov, or by calling 1-877-444-6777.
 First come first serve camping is not permitted and camping payment cannot be made on site.

 · No potable water avaialble, bring all water.

-· Camp only in designated campsites.
+· Camp only in designated campsites within the the campsite boundaries.
 Each permit allows only two vehicles per campsite.
-Campsites are available on a first come, first served basis.
-Campsites cannot be saved.
 Occupancy limit is 14 days.
-Check out time is noon.
+Check out time is 11:00 am.

 · Quiet Hours—Quiet hours are 9 pm to 7 am.
 Generator hours are 9 am to 9 pm.
 Voices, audio devices, motorized equipment, or other noise producing devices shall not make unreasonable noise that disturbs others.

 · Campfires—Firewood Collectiing is Prohibited.
 Campfires are permitted in designated fire rings only.
 Do not leave fire unattended.
 Extinguish fire completely before leaving.